orbit-firmware/orbit/docs/configuration.md

 product_id = 0x0000 # your product id
 vendor_id = 0x0000 # your vendor id
-name = "My Keyboard" # The keyboards name manufacturer = "Orbit Inc." # the keyboards manufacturer chip = "stm32f303cb" # What main mcu/chip the keyboard is using https://github.com/orbit-firmware/orbit/tree/master/chips
+name = "My Keyboard" # The keyboards name manufacturer = "orbit Inc." # the keyboards manufacturer chip = "stm32f303cb" # What main mcu/chip the keyboard is using https://github.com/orbit-firmware/orbit/tree/master/chips
 key_count = 42 # How many total keys the keyboard has
 debounce_micro_secs = 50 # how many ms the key debounce should last